paulkernfeld/space-duel-ii/README.md

 The goals of this project are to have fun, learn some new things, and try to make a game!

+To run this, do `cargo run`.
+It should "just work."

 # TODO

 1. Investigate [Amethyst physics engine](https://docs.rs/amethyst_physics)